SFB-ELAINE/SI_lengthOfPrimaryCilia/README.md

 ## 1.1 Manual cilia detection

-Please read the manual ???
-(TODO) for manually extracting the number of cilia in a microscopy image as well as
+Please read the manual in the appendix for manually extracting the number of cilia in a microscopy image as well as determining their lengths.

 ## 1.2 Automatic cilia detection

 ### 1.2.1 Detect and measure all cilia automatically

-Detect all cilia in all czi files saved in a directy by calling the script "AutomaticCiliaDetection.R".
+Detect all cilia in all czi files saved in a directory by calling the script "AutomaticCiliaDetection.R".

 ### 1.2.2 Add results from automatic detecion to csv files